Who Is Sofia Herrero? Meet The Wife Of Erik Lamela

 Sofia Herrero Childhood and Family

 Sofia’s date of birth is June 8, 1992.
 The Argentinian beauty is pretty secretive regarding her private information.
+There is no information where she was born.
 She doesn’t want the media to spoil her day-to-day activities.
 Instead, she enjoys a happy and peaceful life without the intervention of excessive public interest.

 And that is why gathering information about her family and childhood has become difficult for us.
 The details of her parents are still under review.
 We are also unsure whether she has any siblings.
 We believe she had a comfortable childhood as her parents fulfilled all her needs and want.